 Sewer Payment and Service Information

-Credit Card Payments Now Accepted!
-Your sewer bill can now be paid using a credit card bearing the Visa, Mastercard, or American Express symbol over the phone, counter, or as a recurring charge.
-The sewer invoice now contains the necessary form required to make a credit card payment.
-You can click here to download the necessary form to set up a recurring charge or pick one up at City Hall.
-Please direct questions to Amy Hohn at 209-274-2412 xt 103 or firstname.lastname@example.org.
+Your sewer bill can be paid using a credit card bearing the Visa, Mastercard, or American Express symbol over the counter or as a recurring charge, but not over the phone.
+You can click below to download the necessary form to set up a recurring charge or pick one up at City Hall.
+Please direct questions to Mary Wren at 209-274-2412 ext 104 or email@example.com.

 As a reminder, your sewer invoice is due on the last business day of the month.
-All payments need to be received by mail or dropped off to City Hall by 4:30pm.
+All payments need to be received by mail or dropped off at City Hall by 4:30 pm.
 If you are experiencing a sewer problem, call City Hall at 209-274-2412 xt 100 during business hours or 209-987-0003 after business hours, holidays, and weekends.
-A member of the waste water treatment staff will be dispatched to your location and may be able to evaluate the problem.
+A member of the wastewater treatment staff will be dispatched to your location and may be able to evaluate the problem.